 She also helped raise $750,000 for the USS Kittiwake, a former US Navy diving support vessel carefully scuttled off Grand Cayman for divers to explore.
 Another recent project is this impressive bronze statue near her dive shop on Grand Cayman.

-The clear, warm waters of the islands are a delight for divers, and attractions such as this add interest to any underwater excursion.
+The clear, warm waters of the Caribbean islands are a delight for divers, and attractions such as this add interest to any underwater excursion.
 The statue is a half Greco-Roman warrior, half seahorse figure by Canadian artist Simon Morris.

 Looking like something from mythology, it was sunk at a 65 feet depth off the island’s Lighthouse Point.
 Standing on a four-foot plinth, the whole is around 17 feet high.